CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

    ![Selecting + Add to create a deployment.](media/conrunning.png "Selecting + Add to create a deployment")

-### Task 4: Deploy a service using kubectl
+### Task 4: Deploy a service & workload using kubectl

-In this task, you will deploy the web service using kubectl.
+In this task, you will deploy the web service & its workload using kubectl.

 1. Open a **File Explorer** from your JumpVM.